DUNE-DAQ/nanorc/docs/README.md

 ### Overview

-The Kubernetes prototype process manager in nanorc knows about three types of DUNE DAQ applications: readout applications, dataflow applications and other applications.
-Applications are booted in the order above, with anti-affinity between readout applications and all other applications (they cannot be started on the same host).
+The Kubernetes prototype process manager in nanorc knows about 2 types of DUNE DAQ applications: applications that require access to FELIX card, and other applications.
+Applications are booted in the order provided by `boot.json`.
+There is no affinity set, if the user wants to run an application on different node, he/she will have to specify during the configuration.

 Applications are run in `pods` with a restart policy of never, so failing applications are not restarted.